Earn a Master's in Creative Writing

 Whether you're looking to pen the next great fiction novel, or you'd like to specialize in short stories that capture the imagination for a period of time, this concentration can give you the tools you need to become successful in your field.

-The U.S. Bureau of Labor Statistics reports the median wage for writers and authors is $63,200 per year as of May 2019.2
+The U.S. Bureau of Labor Statistics reports the median wage for writers and authors was $67,120 per year in May 2020.2

 - Fiction Fundamentals